Jamie Hull's story - Special Forces veteran

 “It’s nice to give something back.
 Blesma’s scuba diving programme really does have great scope because it’s an activity that is accessible to people with almost any form of disability.
 Once you’re underwater, you’re completely weightless, so it doesn’t matter if you’ve got limb loss because you can use the rest of your body to compensate.”

-Jamie qualifies as an Associate Member of Blesma not because of the burns to his body but because of the nerve damage he has suffered in the lower portion of both legs.
-Since joining the charity, the special forces veteran has been skydiving and horse riding in Arizona, but the water remains his focus.
+Jamie joined Blesma, not because of the burns to his body, but because of the nerve damage, he has suffered in the lower portion of both legs.
+Since joining our charity, Jamie has been skydiving and horse riding in Arizona, but the water remains his focus.
 He also took part in Race Across America.